umr-ds/DR4DNA/README.md

 #### UploadRepair:
 Just as described for the BMP based plugins, this plugin can be used to upload a repaired version of the file.
-This more general approach allows the use of external forensics tools to partially repair a corrupt file, upload it to SAIR-DNA and let the tool calculate the corrupt packet and error delta to automatically repair any still existing errors.
+This more general approach allows the use of external forensics tools to partially repair a corrupt file, upload it to DR4DNA and let the tool calculate the corrupt packet and error delta to automatically repair any still existing errors.

 Any changed byte will be marked as an error and tag the corresponding chunk as corrupt.
 If enough of the file is changed, the corrupt packet can be identified.
 If the changed bytes in the file do not all have the same delta (for an error in the same column), the most common error delta will be used.